 Some of the more popular treks in the Alay Mountains and Alay Valley include:

 - Heights of Alay Trek (4-6 days): This is the multi-day trek we did.
 We outline it below in detail.
 Highly recommended.
 Stunning landscapes and views.
-Due to time constraints, we were only able to do the shorter version from Sary Mogul to Kojokelen village.
-If you have more time, we recommend you consider the full version which includes crossing Jiptick Pass back to Sary Mogul.
+During our first visit, we were only able to do the shorter version from Sary Mogul to Kojokelen village.
+During our second visit we completed the trek, which includes crossing Jiptick Pass back to Sary Mogul.
 View the GPS tracks for the entire 6-day trek here.

-- Truly Nomadic Lands (5 days): A challenging trek that not only features magnificent mountain panoramas, but also Kyrgyzstan's nomadic culture as there are many shepherd yurt camps along this trail.
+- Truly Nomadic Lands (5 days): A challenging trek — either by horse or on foot — that not only features magnificent mountain panoramas, but also Kyrgyzstan's nomadic culture as there are many shepherd yurt camps along this trail.
 The start of this trail is about an hour from Osh.
 View the GPS tracks here.

 - Ak-Bosogo — Sary-Mogul Trek (1 day): Starting just off the Pamir Highway, this day hike takes you through jailoos (high summer pastures) until you reach Algachart Pass, where you can enjoy views of the Pamir-Alay Mountains.
 Transport required.
 View the GPS tracks here.